Speaker I: Prof. Witold Pedrycz, University of Alberta, Canada, IEEE Life Fellow

 Title: Process Monitoring using Machine Learning and Control Charting Techniques

-Speaker V: Prof. Tofigh Allahviranloo, Istinye University, Turkey
+Speaker IV: Prof. Tofigh Allahviranloo, Istinye University, Turkey

 Tofigh Allahviranloo is a full professor of applied mathematics and director of research center of 'Performance and Productivity Analysis' at Istinye University, Turkey.
 His previous tenures include positions at the IAU Science and Research Branch in Iran, the University of Prince Edward Island in Canada, Izmir University, and Bahcesehir University in Turkey.
 As a trained mathematician and computer scientist, Prof. Allahviranloo is fervently engaged in multi- and interdisciplinary research.
 His work is not limited to foundational research in fuzzy applied mathematics, particularly fuzzy differential equations, but also extends to pioneering applications in applied biological sciences.
 Currently, Tofigh is focusing on developing a new mathematical space characterized by complex uncertainties and is endeavoring to define a novel concept of uncertainty.